yarnpkg/berry/packages/gatsby/content/features/protocols.md

 - Yarn will use either of Yarn, npm, or pnpm to pack the repository, based on the repository style (ie we'll use Yarn if there's a `yarn.lock`, npm if there's a `package-lock.json`, or pnpm if there's a `pnpm-lock.yaml`)

-- Workspaces can be cloned as long as the remote repository uses Yarn (we can't support pnpm because it doesn't have equivalent for the [`workspace` command](/cli/workspace)).
+- Workspaces can be cloned as long as the remote repository uses Yarn or npm (npm@>=7.x has to be installed on the system); we can't support pnpm because it doesn't have equivalent for the [`workspace` command](/cli/workspace).
 Just reference the workspace by name in your range (you can optionally enforce the tag as well):

 ```
 git@github.com:yarnpkg/berry.git#workspace=@yarnpkg/shell&tag=@yarnpkg/shell/2.1.0
 ```

 ### Patch

 The `patch:` protocol is meant to be used with [`yarn patch`](/cli/patch) and [`yarn patch-commit`](/cli/patch-commit).
 It allows you to change the sources for a package without having to completely fork the dependency.
 The intended workflow is: